Do you manage to get more paint on the floor instead of the walls when you’re painting a room?

 If you cannot remove all your furniture, create furniture stacks in the centre of the room.
 Cover tables with cardboard or old linens and stack chairs on top.
 Cover your furniture stack(s) with plastic and use duct tape to hold it all together.

 Ensure furniture stack(s) does not prevent you from getting to any part of the ceiling, walls or skirting.
 To test this, climb a step ladder with a roller in hand and check you can reach any part of your ceiling without difficulty.

 Cover all non-removable items in plastic sheets so that no parts are exposed to stray paint.

 5. Remove Wall Hangings

 Remove curtain rods, photos, artwork, picture hooks and anything else that might get in the way of painting.

-Cover all sockets, switches, telecoms outlets, thermostats, alarm panels and any other electrical points with painter's tape.
-Watch how Dean does this in the video below:
+Cover all sockets, switches, telecoms outlets, thermostats, alarm panels and any other electrical points with painter’s tape.

 Remove window hardware such as sash locks, handles/knobs and latch strike plates.
 Store hardware safely and tape off the lock.

 8. Thoroughly Clean and Dry all Painting Surfaces